Q. What is a management fee?

 Q. How long does it take to process my application?

 A. It takes up to two working days for applications to be processed.
-If you are successful, you will be contacted by phone however, unsuccessful applicants are not contacted.
+You will be notified via email or phone if you are successful or unsuccessful.

 Q. Why was I unsuccessful for a property?